 The fee the lender charges the borrower for the services required to create a mortgage loan agreement.
 This usually includes underwriter costs, legal fees, and other fees associated with originating the mortgage loan.

-If the buyer cannot get a mortgage loan due to lack of down payment or derogatory credit, the seller may make arrangements to finance the loan for the buyer.
+If the buyer cannot get a mortgage loan due to a lack of down payment or derogatory credit, the seller may make arrangements to finance the loan for the buyer.
 In this case, the buyer would sign an agreement with the seller as to the loan terms.

-Some adjustable rate mortgages have a limit as to how high a monthly mortgage payment can increase, even when the interest rate is increased.
+Some adjustable-rate mortgages have a limit as to how high a monthly mortgage payment can increase, even when the interest rate is increased.
 For instance, you may have a payment cap that does not allow the monthly payment to go over $800, but the mortgage company has increased the interest rate to where the payments should be $855 per month.
 In cases such as these, the additional money owed would be added to the principal of the loan, creating negative amortization.

 These are the four monthly costs that are combined into a mortgage payment.
 Some mortgage loan agreements do not include these additional housing costs, so make sure you know what your monthly mortgage payments include before you choose a loan.